ysyk2021/innovating-education-with-ai-enabling-the-next-generation/src/chapter-2-2.md

-# Common Applications of AI in Education, Including Personalized Learning and Adaptive Assessments

-## Introduction

 In recent years, the integration of Artificial Intelligence (AI) technology into education has been gaining momentum.
 AI offers a wide range of applications that can revolutionize traditional teaching methods, making education more personalized, adaptive, and effective.
 This chapter explores some common applications of AI in education, with a focus on personalized learning and adaptive assessments.